tardate/LittleArduinoProjects/Electronics101/LowVoltageGlowingLEDs/README.md

 ### "Glowing" Oscillator

-The [RCOscillator](../RCOscillator) circuit oscillates between two LED outputs.
+The [LEAP#049 BJT RC Oscillator](../Oscillators/BjtRcOscillator) circuit oscillates between two LED outputs.
 But it is a harsh transition.
 I really wanted two LEDS that oscillated in a much gentler fashion - "glowing" on and off.

 First step was just to get the basic oscillator working with the boost supply.
 Parts are a little bit critical.